English Electric F.1 Lightning emerges from the hangar at Warton

 and for which Warton joined forces with Short Brothers to make submissions under the designation P.17A.

 3 years later the P.17A project was given the ‘go-ahead’ although before any serious work commenced, the government instigated a nationalisation of the British aircraft industry.

-TSR-2 recorded its maiden flight from Boscombe Down in September 1964 although there were already dark clouds gathering on the political horizon.
+The BAC TSR-2 recorded its maiden flight from Boscombe Down in September 1964, although there were already dark clouds gathering on the political horizon.

 Three aircraft were completed (1 flying, 1 ready for flight and 1 almost fully built) before the project was cancelled abruptly by the government on 6th April 1965, throwing the workforce at Warton into a serious period of uncertainty.

-A short period after the cancellation of the TSR-2 project had seen an inter-governmental 'memorandum of understanding' signed between France and the UK to develop the SEPECAT Jaguar combat aircraft (which is described on a separate web page).
+After a short period following the cancellation of the BAC TSR-2 project, an inter-governmental 'memorandum of understanding' was signed between France and the UK, to develop the SEPECAT Jaguar combat aircraft.
 With the airframes being produced by Breguet and British Aircraft Corporation, this news secured 1,000’s of jobs at Warton.

-The first French prototype flew in September 1968 with the first UK built example flying from Warton a year later in September 1969.
-In total some 543 aircraft were built worldwide with large numbers created at Warton.
+The first French prototype flew in September 1968, with the first UK built example flying from Warton just a year later, in September 1969.
+In total, some 543 aircraft were built worldwide with large numbers of these created at Warton.

-With the success of this international collaboration now established, another was formed in 1969 when the Governments of Germany, Italy and the UK signed an agreement to develop the Multi-Role Combat Aircraft (MRCA) better known today as the Tornado.
+With the success of this international collaboration now established, another was formed in 1969, with the Governments of Germany, Italy and the UK signing an agreement to develop the Multi-Role Combat Aircraft (MRCA) better known today as the Panavia Tornado.